Beniseeger/ImageProcessingAPI/README.md

 ## Version Control

-During this project git was used in a local repository.
+During this project git was used in a local and now remote repository.